opensorcerer20/quizapp/README.md

     -   [ ] csv must have all quotes or it doesnt work right
     -   [ ] handle different text sizes (eg android text size is bigger than iphone for "reverse q&a")
     -   [ ] deck name doesnt fit in toolbar
+    -   [ ] need to test full 20 decks with 50 questions each to see if memory is an issue

 -   [ ] add themes for cards

     -   [ ] note card

+-   [ ] last chance to add before beta

+    -   [ ] import big file into smaller decks?

 -   [ ] code cleanup